-Join Brad Batesole for an in-depth discussion in this video Look at campaign reports, part of Up and Running with LinkedIn Sponsored Content.
+Join Brad Batesole for an in-depth discussion in this video Look at campaign reports, part of LinkedIn Sponsored Content.

 - Once your sponsored updates are running, you're going to want to start looking at your reports.
 I'm here at the campaign manager dashboard and the first thing we want to do is select the account that we're interested in reviewing reports within.
 Now from within the lynda.com page I'm going to select on the lynda.com account name.
 You might remember from earlier when we took a tour of the interface, we took a few minutes looking at this report.
 At a high level, when you enter into an account, you're going to look at your impressions, clicks, social action, and spend over time for all of the campaigns associated with that account.